zimolzak/psci-resource-proposal/README.md

-# (5) Strategy: Electronic health record-enhanced chart review
+# (5) Strategy: Implement electronic health record-based trigger and prepare for chart review

 VA facilities may use EHR data to inform their measurement of diagnostic safety.
 This approach could also be augmented with the